HTTP-RPC/Sierra/charts-reference.md

 public class TimeSeriesChart<K extends Comparable<? super K>, V extends Number> extends XYChart<K, V> { ... }
 ```

 This example shows a series of `Double` values (plotted on the y-axis) collected at `Integer` intervals (plotted on the x-axis).
-It also demonstrates the use of domain markers, which can be used to highlight specific data points.
-Range markers are supported as well:
+It also demonstrates the use of domain markers, which can be used to highlight specific data points:

 <img src="README/charts/time-series.png" width="630">